Luxlorys/frontTheOdinProject/README.md

 # frontTheOdinProject
-Here will be projects from html / css intermediate The Odin Project course
+Here will be projects from html / css intermediate The Odin Project course (pure HTML5 / CSS3)